-Attached you will find the necessary forms to complete for distribution from the Electrical Contractors' Association and Local Union 134, I.B.E.W.
+Enclosed you will find the Affidavit and Distribution Form for the Electrical Contractors' Association and Local Union 134, I.B.E.W.
 Joint Pension Trust of Chicago Pension Plan No. 5.
 These forms need to be completed, notarized and returned to our office.